codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 Mocking Factory Instances
 =========================

-Similar to with Services, you may find yourself needing to supply a pre-configured class instance during testing that will be used with ``Factories``.
-Use the same ``injectMock()`` and ``reset()`` static methods like **Services**, but they take an additional preceding parameter of the component name::
+Similar to Services, you may find yourself needing to supply a pre-configured class instance during testing that will be used with ``Factories``.
+Use the same ``injectMock()`` and ``reset()`` static methods like **Services**, but they take an additional preceding parameter for the component name::

     protected function setUp()